counternote/counternote/README.md

                              ♯4/♭5
     ————————————————————————————————————————————————————————

-Do this for no more than ten minutes, maybe changing the *base* to get a feel for the relative nature of spans.
+Do this for no more than ten minutes, maybe changing the *seed* to get a feel for the relative nature of spans.
 Then repeat for the interval up to an octave below:

     ————————————————————————————————————————————————————————
       HUE CLOCK: DESCENDING COUNTERCLOCKWISE